TyM13/mvp/mvp.md

 ### `GET`

-Returns the users favourites as a feed,
+Returns who the user is followed by as a feed,

 **Required Params:**